2014 FIVB Men's Volleyball World Championship qualification

-The 2014 FIVB Volleyball Men's World Championship featured 24 teams.
+The 2014 FIVB Men's Volleyball World Championship featured 24 teams.
 One place was allocated to the hosts, Poland, but no automatic place is given to the defending champions, Brazil.
 The remaining 23 places were determined by a qualification process, in which entrants from among the other teams from the five FIVB confederations competed.

 Qualified teams

-1.Competed as Soviet Union from 1949 to 1990; 6th appearance as Russia.

-2.Competed as West Germany from 1956 to 1966; 4th appearance as Germany.

-3.Competed as SFR Yugoslavia from 1956 to 1970 and Serbia and Montenegro (FR Yugoslavia) from 1998 to 2006; 2nd appearance as Serbia.

 Confederation qualification processes

-The distribution by confederation for the 2014 FIVB Volleyball Men's World Championship was:
+The distribution by confederation for the 2014 FIVB Men's Volleyball World Championship was: